Improve lives and reduce costs when it matters most.

 Tailoring treatment based on a patient’s genetics can improve efficacy and reduce potential toxicity.
 PGx has been demonstrated to improve outcomes in cancer, depression, pain management, and many other conditions.4-9

-Reduce Trial-and-Error Prescribing for Mental Health Treatment
+Reduce Trial-and-Error for Mental Health Medications with Genetic Testing

 Power In KnowingTM

 Coriell Life Sciences (CLS) is a precision medicine company using pharmacogenomics to improve lives, reduce healthcare costs, and simplify decision-making.

 Get in Touch